Justinmemphis/boilerplate-project-urlshortener/Comments.md

 /*
 TO DO:
+10/25 -
+I refactored the code.
+Now the data validation appears to be complete.
+Next steps - resolve "/1" etc. urls to pull from database (and throw errors if invalid)

+The Node/Express tutorial John Smilga (Coding Addict on YouTube) has been invaluable in figuring out how to do this.
+Code changed to reflect working through the course.

 09/28 - haven't worked on this in a while.
 Will return to learning and refactor project starting next week after vacation.